Why Ledgerium exists

 Every step, every instruction, every metric traces back to an observed event.
 No AI rewrites.
 No made-up content.
 No hallucination.

 The same recording always produces the same output.
-Reproducibility is the foundation of trust.
+You can re-record next quarter, compare the results, and see exactly what changed.
 If you can't explain it, you can't trust it.

 Capture before automation